Vodafone teams up with Google Cloud on data analytics

-Mobile operator Vodafone Group Plc (VOD.L) and Alphabet Inc's (GOOGL.O) Google Cloud entered a strategic partnership to jointly develop data services, Vodafone said on Sunday.
+(Reuters) - Mobile operator Vodafone Group Plc and Alphabet Inc’s Google Cloud entered a strategic partnership to jointly develop data services, Vodafone said on Sunday.

 About 1,000 workers in Britain, Spain and the United States will be to asked by both companies to create “Nucleus”, a new cloud-based storage and analytics portal which will host Vodafone’s data.